pyrushh/Enhanced-Essentials/README.md

 ## Documentation and Installation

-For detailed documentation and installation instructions, please refer to the [Documentation](#documentation-and-installation) section.
+For detailed documentation and installation instructions, please refer to the [Documentation and Installation](#documentation-and-installation) section.

 ## Contributing